scottyschup/translator-missing-in/README.md

 * Click the "Create Project" button.
 Twice apparently.
 * Name your new project whatever.
 (Not literally "whatever", but just whatever you'd like to call it.)
 * Click the "Enable" link next to the "Google Translate API" heading.
   * This will require you to put in billing info, but it's free for 2 months, I promise.
-After that, I'm not sure what happens.
-I'll let you know in mid-January when I find out.
 * Click on the "Credentials" tab on the left.
 * Click the "Create Credentials" button and select "API key" from the dropdown list.
 * Copy the generated API key.